Food-Ashur-s/Food-Ashurs-Full-App/README.md

 We hosted an internal check-in meeting each morning, for each member, to update the team on their progress with any/all tasks or deliverables.
 Any edits to the project plan will be made as a result of these daily check-ins.
 We concluded each meeting with a reflection and afinal update of our Trello board.

 ## Technology and Tools:
 The Organization was created by our team member Nawal, with all other members added as admin users.
-The Trello board was also created by Nawal, with all other members added as admin users for consistency in project management.
-Our application will soon be deployed on Heroku.
+The Trello board was also created by Nawal, with all other members added as admin users for consistency in project management, Front-End done by using React , and we used Heroku to deploy the project.

 _______________________________________________________________________________________________